alkhal21/osint-tool-learning/theHarvester/README.md

 ## Passive Recon Findings
 Additional passive reconnaissance was conducted using public platforms, such as URLScan.

-## The collected URLs, IPs and hosts represent:
+## The collected URLs, IPs, and hosts represent:
 - Historical observations of website activity
 - External resources and third-party services
 - CDN and infrastructure exposure